 Leiter: So 1993 was really my coming out party.
 I pitched Game Two of that year, I was supposed to be the fifth starter but Dave Stewart had an injury and I followed Jack Morris.
 I pitched well, I started and relieved but mostly started.

 During the postseason in the ALCS against the White Sox that year, Cito Gaston picked Todd Stottlemyre as our fourth starter.
 We had a really good team, I liked it.
 I pitched out of the pen for the first time ever and then pitched in the pen through the World Series.
-So that was kind of where I was healthy and had a good plan.
+That was kind of where I was healthy and had a good plan.
 I had a good routine, a good process, I was back and I threw the ball well.

 Then ’94 was very quirky for many of us; we had the strike and the season ended early.
 The Blue Jays as a whole, we just didn’t get going and it was very weird.
 From 1992-93 we win back-to-back World Series, ’94 we tried but it just wasn’t good.
 1995 I also had a good year, innings weren’t as high as 200 but I threw well, that was kind of where it really started for me.